Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Meanwhile, RFBs or requests for bids are sometimes called requests for tender.
 This is an open invitation for suppliers to respond to a defined need, which is in total the opposite of a vague request.
 It usually covers bidding, hence the reason for calling out many potential suppliers.

-What are the Details Included in an RFI Template?
+What Are the Details Included in an RFI Template?

 Many procurement software offers free templates to companies that are utilizing its services.
 However, not all have the resources to integrate procurement software.